magley/magley.github.io/content/posts/0001_timer.md

 With an explicit timer, you know exactly when the timer ticks, when the timer goes off, how different timers interact, nesting timers makes sense because the inner timer is conditional on the outer timers and so on.
+This is especially handy when debugging: the timer ticking is part of your script.

-**(3)** -- The caveats of my usage example are many, and my proposed timer API may not be everyone's cup of tea, but the primary idea is:
+**(3)** -- Yes, the caveats of my usage example are many, and my proposed timer API may not be everyone's cup of tea, but the primary idea is:

 ```c++
 if (timer.update(Game::delta_time)) {